How To Cook Chitlins To Avoid The Smell

 Crock-Pot 7-Quart Oval Manual Slow Cooker | Stainless Steel (SCV700-S-BR)

 Let the ingredients continue to simmer without lifting the lid too much.
 The crockpot will lose heat with the constant interruptions that disturb the setting.
+Timing is crucial in the entire cooking process.
+Proceed with caution, but avoid drying out your chitlins at all costs.

 The length of cooking time is dependent upon how tender you like your chitlins served.
 Keep in mind the heating settings on a crockpot do vary in length.
+Cooking at a high setting requires little time while cooking at a low setting requires 6-10 hours before a meal is ready to be served.

+Chitlins are best-served tender, but some individuals like them fried with wrinkle streaks much like cooked bacon.
 But do not brown or saute the chitlins before placing them into the crockpot.
 You will lose the flavor of the meat.

 Thus, it is best to optimize the cooking time to your liking.
 At the very least, a crockpot should reach a cooking temperature of 140 degrees Fahrenheit in four hours or less.
 If so, your entree is deemed to be safe to eat.

 However, that time frame changes if ingredients are added to the mix.
 Take all of this information into consideration when determining the overall cooking time for chitlins mixed with vegetables and other ingredients.
+If you have any cooking issues with the crockpot, you can continue the process on top of the stove.

-Unfortunately, if the chitlin mix has been sitting uncooked or longer than two hours, you will have to throw the mix into the garbage.
+Unfortunately, if the chitlin mix has been sitting uncooked for longer than two hours, you will have to throw the mix into the garbage.
 The risk of contracting a bacterial illness from eating the dish is too great to ignore.

 Helpful Hints on Using a Crockpot